 - Wear comfortable clothes and shoes for a full day of cycling

-- Also, bring sunscreen and a hat for sun protection.
+- Bring sunscreen and a hat for sun protection.

-Ideally, you need two days to complete the entire bikeway i.e. cycle from Onomichi to Imabari and then back to Onomichi.
-But if you only have one day, you can do a combination of bicycle and ferry or cycle only half of the bikeway.
+Ideally, you need two days to complete the entire bikeway, i.e. cycle from Onomichi to Imabari and back to Onomichi.
+But if you only have one day, you can combine bicycle and bus or cycle only half of the bikeway.

 Here are several ways for any independent or solo travellers to see the Shimanami cycle route:

-- Two-day trip with a bicycle – rent a bicycle in Onomichi, cycle the entire length of the Shimanami Kaido bikeway to Imabari, stay overnight and bike back to Onomichi the following day
+- Two-day trip from Onomichi to Imabari with a bicycle – rent a bicycle in Onomichi, cycle the entire length of the Shimanami Kaido cycle route to Imabari, stay overnight and bike back to Onomichi the following day.

-- Day trip with bicycle and ferry – rent a bicycle in Onomichi, cycle to Imabari, return the bicycle there and take a ferry back to Onomichi
+- Day trip from Onomichi to Imabari by bicycle and back by bus – rent a bicycle in Onomichi, cycle to Imabari, return the bicycle there and take a highway bus and local bus back to Onomichi.

-- Day trip with a bicycle – rent a bicycle in Onomichi, cycle half of the bikeway to the third island, Ikuchi Island and bike back to Onomichi the same day
+- Day trip from Onomichi to Ikuchi Island and back with a bicycle – rent a bicycle in Onomichi, cycle half of the bikeway to the third island, Ikuchi Island and bike back to Onomichi the same day.

-I like this option because cycling is the best way to see Shimanami Kaido, and it is the most economical way to see the best attractions along the bikeway.
+I like this option because cycling is the best way to see Shimanami Kaido and the most economical way to see the best attractions along the bikeway.

 I pinned all the important places along the Shimanami cycle path for your reference.
-You can click on the individual pin on the Goolge Map for more information.
+You can click the individual pin on Google Maps for more information.

 Onomichi City is a small port town 40km east of Hiroshima in Hiroshima Prefecture.
 It is known for its temples, cats and cycling Shimanami Kaido bikeway.
-And if you are travelling during the cherry blossom season, visit Senko-ji Park as it is one of the best places to Japan to see sakura (cherry blossom).
+And if you are travelling during the cherry blossom season, visit Senko-ji Park as it is one of the best places to see Sakura (cherry blossom) in Japan.

-Taking the train to Onomichi is easy whether you are coming from Hiroshima from the west or Osaka from the east.
+Taking the train to Onomichi is easy, whether coming from Hiroshima from the west or Osaka from the east.
 Check Hyperdia for train schedules and fares.
 Or you can refer to detailed directions in my Onomichi Japan Guide.

-Ideally, stay in Onomichi the night before your 1-day tour of Shimanami Kaido so you can start your day bright and early.
+Ideally, stay overnight in Onomichi and start your Shimanami Kaido one-day tour bright and early the following morning.
 I would recommend staying at Onomichi U2 Hotel in Onomichi.
 It is a modern hotel in a refurbished warehouse near the bike rental.
 The hotel has a restaurant, cafe, bakery and Giant bike rental (if you prefer a road bike).
 It is Japan’s first hotel designed for cyclists.
 Check Agoda for current prices and reviews.

 There are two Shimanami Kaido bike rentals in Onomichi City.

-The second bike rental option is the Giant bike rental in Onomichi U2 Hotel.
+The second bike rental option is the Giant bike rental at Onomichi U2 Hotel.
 You can rent a premium road bike for a lot more.
 Click here for more information.

-Before you rent your bike, pick up any snacks and drinks at Lawson, a convenience store located north of the bike rental.
+Before renting your bike, pick up any snacks and drinks at Lawson, a convenience store located north of the bike rental.
 You will need energy for your 60km bike ride!

-Once you have your bicycle, lock and helmet, bike one minute over to Onomichi Port and take the ferry over to Mukaishima Island.
-It costs ¥110 for you to take the ferry with your bicycle.
+Once you have your bicycle, lock and helmet, bike one minute over to Onomichi Port and take the ferry to Mukaishima Island.
+It costs ¥110 for you to take the ferry on your bicycle.

-Once you are in Mukaishima Island, find the blue line on the ground.
-Make sure to always follow the blue line so you know you are on the right path.
+Once you are on Mukaishima Island, find the blue line on the ground.
+Always follow the blue line to know you are on the right path.
 It tells you which direction you are going and the distance you travelled.

-Once you are on Mukaishima Island (first island along Shimanami Kaido), the blue line will take you around the perimeter of the island until you reach the first bridge, Innoshima Bridge.
-The bridge has two levels where the top one is for vehicles and the bottom one is for bicycles and pedestrians.
+Once you are on Mukaishima Island (the first island along Shimanami Kaido), the blue line will take you around the perimeter of the island until you reach the first bridge, Innoshima Bridge.
+The bridge has two levels: the top is for vehicles, and the bottom is for bicycles and pedestrians.